Beijing confirms detaining UK's Hong Kong consulate employee Simon Cheng

 Speaking at a daily news briefing in Beijing, Chinese Foreign Ministry spokesman Geng Shuang said Cheng had been detained for 15 days by Shenzhen police for violating public security management regulations, though he gave no details.

-Cheng is a Chinese citizen and so the matter is entirely a Chinese internal affair, Geng said.
+"He is not a British citizen.
+He is a Chinese person, so this is entirely a matter of China’s internal affairs," Geng said.

 "As for Britain's comments, we've made stern representations to Britain for the series of comments and actions they've made on Hong Kong," he added.